codeimpossible/codeimpossible.github.com/cv.markdown

 ### Cyphermint (_2004-2007_)
 #### Software Engineer

-*PayCash Remote:* I Designed and developed the “PayCash Remote” Network Monitoring and Management client \ server application: http://www.paycashremote.com which was used by over 10,000 kiosks that Cyphermint rolled out for clients such as DHL, AAA, and Bellsouth.
+*PayCash Remote:* I Designed and developed the "PayCash Remote” Network Monitoring and Management client \ server application: http://www.paycashremote.com which was used by over 10,000 kiosks that Cyphermint rolled out for clients such as DHL, AAA, and Bellsouth.

 The PayCash Remote acted as a network and local system health monitoring system.
 With PayCash Remote Cyphermint was able to reduce maintenance costs to kiosks by 60%.
 PayCash Remote also handled deployment of kiosk updates and collection of kiosk analytics data.
 The remote updating system was used to transmit and install software updates on the kiosks and the analytics data was used to allow clients to measure traffic on the kiosk applications.